Marty Jannetty: United States Wrestling Association (1992)

-Return to WWF (1992–1994)
+World Wrestling Federation (1992–1994)

 Intercontinental Champion (1992–1993)

 Shortly after his house arrest concluded, Jannetty re-signed with the WWF and returned on October 12, 1992 at a TV taping in Saskatoon, Saskatchewan from the crowd, attempting to strike Michaels with his mirror but inadvertently hitting Sensational Sherri, Michaels's then-manager, when Michaels pulled her in front.
-A few weeks later, he challenged Michaels to a match at the 1993 Royal Rumble for the Intercontintental Championship.
+A few weeks later, he challenged Michaels to a match at the 1993 Royal Rumble for the Intercontinental Championship.
 The match had a secondary storyline, promoting the return of Sensational Sherri from her injuries and speculating whose corner Sherri would be in.
 During the match, Michaels rolled outside the ring looking to Sherri for comfort.
 Sherri slapped Michaels, turning babyface and aligning with Jannetty.
 Jannetty lost after interference by Sherri backfired.
 After the match, Sherri was being interviewed backstage when Michaels confronted her.
 Jannetty attacked Michaels during the confrontation.
 They had to be separated by referees and officials, indicating that their feud would continue and perhaps lead to a rematch at WrestleMania IX.
 But Jannetty was released again after rumors circulated stating that he had been under the influence of alcohol or other drugs during the match, leading to its comparably low quality.
 Michaels was then suddenly shifted into a feud with Tatanka.
 Jannetty to this day denies having been intoxicated at the event, but explains having been rather tired because of lack of sleep, and that the rumor had been started by Shawn Michaels to escape blame for the match being disappointing.